qualabs/video-headline/infrastructure/README.md

-# Welcome to Qhub CDK TypeScript project!
+# Video Headline CDK Deployment
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Getting started